Skip to main content Skip to main navigation

 Frequently asked questions

-Lenders Mortgage Insurance (LMI) will NOT be applicable if your loan is supported by a guarantee under the Home Guarantee Scheme, but so that you understand what it is, it’s a charge that most lenders require if a home loan deposit is less than 20%.
+Lenders Mortgage Insurance (LMI) won’t apply if your loan is supported by the Australian Government 5% Deposit Scheme.
+However, you may still want to understand what it is.
+LMI is a charge that most lenders require if a home loan deposit is less than 20%.
 This protects the lender if you can’t repay the loan.
 It can either be added to your loan or paid upfront.

 There are two parts to a home loan balance:

-- The interest is an amount your lender charges you based on your principal.
-It's calculated daily as a percentage (your interest rate) of your principal and added to your balance every month.
+• The interest: is an amount your lender charges you based on your principal.
+Your interest rate is a percentage of your principal.
+The interest is calculated daily and added to your balance every month.

-By the end of the loan term (up to 30 years), you will have repaid the amount borrowed and the total interest owed, meaning your home will be mortgage-free.
+By the end of the loan term (up to 30 years), you’ll have repaid the amount borrowed and the total interest owed.
+Your home will then be mortgage-free.

 We calculate your interest in two steps.